meejah/txtorcon/docs/guide.rst

 tor to work with txtorcon.
 By default, "COOKIE" authentication is used; only if that is not available do we try password authentication.

-To connect, use :meth:`txtorcon.Tor.connect` which returns a Deferred that will fire with a :class:`txtorcon.Tor` instance.
-If you need access to the :class:`txtorcon.TorControlProtocol` instance, it's available via the ``.protocol`` property.
+To connect, use :meth:`txtorcon.connect` which returns a Deferred that will fire with a :class:`txtorcon.Tor` instance.
+If you need access to the :class:`txtorcon.TorControlProtocol` instance, it's available via the ``.protocol`` property (there is always exactly one of these per :class:`txtorcon.Tor` instance).

 Launching a New Tor